bhtandev/iflix-rating-fullstack/README.md

 ### Design

-Application starts up loading the content browsing page.
+For demonstration purposes, application starts up loading the content browsing page with account owner already logged in.

-On the top left corner, user can switch user accounts.
-Multiple accounts seeded to demonstrate the use case where an user has already rated a movie before.
+Multiple account users seeded to demonstrate the use case on whether an user has already rated a movie before. ( `project requirement`)

+On the top left corner, there is a drop down where user can switch account users.
 Movies are presented in a wide horizontal panel which is scrollable by clicking the Left (<) and Right(>) buttons.

 When user hovers over a movie, a play icon should appear.
 User can click on the movie to watch it.
 Once the play ends (about 3 secs),